 We won't consider applications for early vaccine access if you're travelling overseas:

-- to a country New Zealand has approved for quarantine free travel, eg Australia
+- to a country New Zealand has approved for quarantine free travel, eg Australia and the Cook Islands

 - for private, recreational or commercial travel